peterchang77/dl_tutorial/README.md

 ### Create a new EC2 instance

-After logging into the EC2 console (see instructions above) we will now create a new EC2 instance.
+After recieving notification of successful limit increase, log into the EC2 console (see instructions above) to begin creating a new EC2 instance.
 The EC2 instance will be generated from a preconfigured Amazon Machine Image (AMI).
 To ensure that this AMI is visible to your AWS account, make sure you are in the `US West (Oregon)` region of service by changing the context in the top right hand corner of the banner as needed:

 ![AWS Region Selection](./screenshots/aws-ec2new00.png)

-Now to begin creating a new instance, click the `Instances` link on the left hand toolbar:
+Now to begin creating a new instance, click the `Instances` link on the left hand toolbar and subsequently click on the blue `Launch Instance` button.

 ![AWS Instace Selection](./screenshots/aws-ec2new01.png)

-Click on the blue `Launch Instance` button.

 For the first step, choose `Community AMIs` on the left hand toolbar and type in `ami-92da53ea` into the `Search community AMIs` query field.
 Click on the blue `Select` button to choose this template image.
 This step configures the baseline software for the new EC2 instance.
 The remaining steps configure the baseline hardware and network protocol settings.